Jacqui and her husband are approaching pension age and are worried they have not left enough time to sell their investment properties.

 The conflicting information you may have received regarding the five-year deadline to get rid of your properties may relate to what you do with the properties, if you are not intending to sell them.

 If you are planning to pass the investment properties to children, or in fact transfer the titles to anyone else without selling them, then you will need to do this five years prior to retirement.

-If you pass the titles of the properties to someone else without receiving compensation in return, the full amount will be treated as a gift and will affect the amount of pension you are eligible for.
+If you pass the titles of the properties to someone else without receiving compensation in return, the full amount will be treated as a gift and will affect the amount of pension you’ll receive.